Christo107/Training_Quiz/README.md

     - Fix - Added while loop to print question text
 - **Screen Clearing bug** – I wanted each question to appear on it’s own on each page, to avoid clutter, but the screen was clearing before the correct answer and score was appearing.
     - Fix - Added os clear functionality at certain points to de-clutter user interface
+- **Proceed if not y or n bug** - A bug whereby the quiz would start no matter what letter you would put in the "ready to begin(y/n) field.
+    - Fix - Added while loop to stop keep asing question until either y or n entered.

 ### Known Bugs
 - **Correct answer bug** – if a user chose the incorrect answer, the program should tell them what the correct answer was.
 There was a bug where the correct answer wasn’t displaying correctly, with parentheses and commas.
 This bug still exists, so I have removed the need to show the full value of the correct answer, instead ony showing the initial a,b or c until a fix can be found

 ![Correct Answer bug](./assets/documentation/images/correct_answer_bug.jpg)

 - **Proceed if N Bug** - when the user is first asked if they'd like to proceed, and they answer N, a warning is shown to tell them it is a mandatory quiz and they must complete it before their deadline.
 The question of proceeding(y/n) is then displayed again.
 If they answer N again, the quiz still commences.
-This also happens if they enter something other than y or n.

 ## Deployment
 The project was deployed on Heroku using the following method: